AshiqAR/Matrix-Multiplication-Algorithms/README.md

 ## Test File
 - The test file contains all the algorithm implementations in one file
-- This done inorder to compare the perfomance of each algorithms for various values of n
+- Compare the perfomance of each algorithms for a range of values of n
 - The average Runtime and standard deviation of the runtimes for each value of n for each algorithm can be obtained